 By contrast, acting when “stressed”—but not yet “distressed”—can be a game-changer.
 For many, this means overcoming denial.
 One of the biggest challenges for distressed hospitals is the belief that downward trends are just signs of a temporary situation that will improve on its own.
 COVID-19 has compounded this, putting additional strain on institutions while giving some the belief that once the pandemic is over, their troubles will be resolved.

-As Chuck highlighted in our conversation, financial recovery should take an enterprisewide risk management approach, focusing on five integral actions:
+As Chuck highlighted, financial recovery should take an enterprisewide risk management approach, focusing on five integral actions:

 Clearly culture is critical, and that cannot be limited to the C-suite.
 Everyone, from clinicians to housekeeping, needs to understand their role in reversing downward trends and setting a course toward recovery.